wp-plugins/posts-from-category/readme.txt

 * Order posts in Ascending or Descending order
 * Select number of posts to display
 * Exclude posts from listing
-* Change word lenght of excerpt
+* Change word length of excerpt
 * Enable/Disable featured image
 * Select size of featured image
 * Enable/Disable publish date